 The recording of Gangaji's voice was edited from the audio recording of The Diamond in your Pocket, but you will not find this recording anywhere else, simply because Kosi carefully selected the sound bytes that most closely align with the essence of self-inquiry.
 It transmits the profound power and direct realization that self-inquiry supports.

 Kosi was the first to use images of nature, combined with the famous and ethereal sound of Lisa Gerrard's song Elegy from the Immortal Memory album, with Gangaji's voice.
-It is the unique combination of her love for Gangaji, her deep devotion to Sri Ramana Maharshi, and the purest grace of God, combined with the deep resonance of Gangaji's voice serves as a divine arrow that pierces your heart to the core—revealing your immortal memory—the deep realization that who you really are is a peace that surpasses all understanding.
+It is the unique combination of her love for Gangaji and her unwavering devotion to Sri Ramana Maharshi, combined with the deep resonance of Gangaji's voice that serves as a divine arrow that pierces your heart to the core—revealing your immortal memory—the deep realization that who you really are is a peace that surpasses all understanding.

 Kosi feels this video made itself—her heart was blasted open by the grace of Ramana in Tiruvannamalai India in December of 2010.
 She made this film right after she returned to the United States in Kauai Hawaii.
 The editing of this video was effortless, the images and soundtrack literally fell into place, and the entire video was made in approximately thirty minutes.

-It was not long after creating this video that it became very clear that the western perspective of Sir Bhagavan Ramana Maharshi's teaching, now recognized as Neo Advaita, is deeply flawed due to a lack of understanding of the genetics of suffering and the ancient science of enlightenment, which is described in detail in Kosi's book Organic Awakening.
+It was not long after creating this video that it became very clear that the western perspective of Sir Bhagavan Ramana Maharshi's teaching, now recognized as Neo Advaita, is deeply flawed due to a lack of understanding of the very real effort, practice, and time required for full liberation, which is described in detail in Kosi's book Organic Awakening.